(Image Source: Pixabay)

 - Choose your material

 The material you choose matters as you don’t want the bath to be too heavy.
-Natural stone and cast iron, for instance, are heavier than materials like acrylic, and acrylic may also be better in terms of shapes and budget.
+Natural stone and cast iron a stand alone bath, for instance, are heavier than materials like acrylic, and acrylic may also be better in terms of shapes and budget.
 If you aren’t sure about your flooring’s strength, consult a structural engineer or builder so they can tell you if you need to strengthen your floors before installing your freestanding bath.

 - Select the style